dialoa/Lua-builder/README.md

 # Lua-builder

- A crude builder to combine several Lua source files into one.
+ A simple builder to combine several Lua source files into one.

 Requires a Lua interpreter installed.